tsuku-dev/tsuku/docs/DESIGN-llm-slice-3-repair-loop.md

 ## Decision Outcome

-**Chosen: 1A (Thin Interface) + 2A (Per-Provider Breakers) + 3B (Continue Conversation)**
+**Chosen: 1A (Thin Interface with Loop in Builder) + 2A (Per-Provider Breakers) + 3B (Continue Conversation)**

 ### Summary

-Providers implement full recipe generation internally, enabling provider-specific optimizations while maintaining a clean interface.
+Providers implement single-turn request/response only.
+The multi-turn conversation loop lives in `GitHubReleaseBuilder`, written once and shared across providers.
 Per-provider circuit breakers ensure independent failure domains.
 Repair loops continue the existing conversation with error feedback, keeping token costs lower and maintaining LLM context.

 ### Rationale

-1. **Thin Interface (1A)**: The existing client.go already implements the full multi-turn flow well.
-Converting it to a provider interface requires minimal changes.
-Each provider can optimize its conversation handling without forcing a lowest-common-denominator approach.
+1. **Thin Interface (1A)**: Research across 9 tools/frameworks shows consensus that conversation loops belong in the orchestration layer, not provider implementations.
+Providers should handle single-turn only, making them simple to implement, test, and maintain.
+The loop in `GitHubReleaseBuilder` can optimize for the specific recipe generation use case.

 2. **Per-Provider Breakers (2A)**: The whole point of having two providers is resilience.
 Coupling their failure states defeats that purpose.
 Per-provider breakers let Claude outages gracefully failover to Gemini.